ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the Ready Event for Connections established using Initiate.

 ~~~
-Connection -> InitiateError<reason?>
+Connection -> EstablishmentError<reason?>
 ~~~

-An InitiateError occurs either when the set of transport properties and security parameters cannot be fulfilled on a Connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the local and/or remote Endpoints; when the remote specifier
+An EstablishmentError occurs either when the set of transport properties and security parameters cannot be fulfilled on a Connection for initiation (e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty) or reconciled with the local and/or remote Endpoints; when the remote specifier